LimWenLiang/Group-Project/README.md

 ## Introduction

-The STIW3054_TheMavericks_bot is a real-time Covid-19 information tracker by searching country name.<br/> -It can receive country name from user and get the Covid-19 information based on the country name.<br/> -Later it will show the Covid-19 information to user, which are:<br/> *Country Name<br/>
+The STIW3054_TheMavericks_bot is a real-time Covid-19 information tracker by searching country name.<br/> It can receive country name from user and get the Covid-19 information based on the country name.<br/> Later it will show the Covid-19 information to user, which are:<br/> *Country Name<br/>
 *Total Cases<br/>
 *Total New Cases<br/>